Five Easy Day Trips from Sydney by Train

 The region is also famous for its fresh produce.
 Head to the waterfront park for one of the many markets, including a weekly growers market on Wednesdays and various weekend options.
 Check the local tourism site for details.

-The Blowhole is still worth a look when the weather is behaving, and the nearby visitor centre will help you out with maps and suggestions for where to eat.
+The Blowhole is still worth a look when the weather is behaving, and the nearby visitor centre will help you out with maps and suggestions of more things to do.
+If the weather is not so kind, the historic Terrace Shops, and others lining the main street, will help fill your time.

-In warm weather, a swim at one of the four ocean swimming pools along the coast is hard to resist.
+In warm weather, it’s hard to resist a swim at one of the four ocean swimming pools along this stretch of the coast.

 Cathedral Rocks near Kiama NSW